MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/finance-handle-inventory-and-manufacturing-costs.md

 ---
 title: Handle Inventory and Manufacturing Costs | Microsoft Docs
-description: Although much of the cost accounting functionality is expressed in underlying processes with no user interaction, such as entry application and automatic cost adjustment, a number of fields, windows, and reports are aimed at users who directly or indirectly manage the cost of items or operations.
+description: Although much of the cost accounting functionality is expressed in underlying processes with no user interaction, such as entry application and automatic cost adjustment, a number of fields, pages, and reports are aimed at users who directly or indirectly manage the cost of items or operations.
 services: project-madeira
 documentationcenter:
 author: SorenGP